suphamster/lada/README.md

 <a href='https://flathub.org/apps/details/io.github.ladaapp.lada'><img width='200' alt='Download from Flathub' src='https://flathub.org/api/badge?svg&locale=en'/></a>

 > [!NOTE]
-> The Flatpak version works only with x86_64 CPUs and Nvidia/CUDA GPUs.
-Ensure your system NVIDIA GPU drivers are upt-to-date.
+> The Flatpak only works with x86_64 CPUs and Nvidia/CUDA GPUs (Turing or newer: RTX 20xx up to including RTX 50xx).
+Ensure your NVIDIA GPU driver is up-to-date.
 > It can also be used without a GPU but it will be very slow.

 > [!TIP]